Funding Opportunities for Undergraduates

 Additional Application Instructions

-You should only have one active application per project.
-You may apply for funding from multiple funders via the same single application.
-Submitting multiple applications for the same project not only duplicates work for the advisors and departmental representatives evaluating the proposals, but it can also jeopardize your funding eligibility.
+Submitting multiple applications for the same project not only duplicates work for the advisers and departmental representatives evaluating the proposals, but it can also jeopardize your funding eligibility.